dhershman1/dusty-light/README.md

 Should support most main languages however I obviously am unable to test everything, so I stuck to my main scope.

+Each color simply changes the accent coloring of the UI The syntax highlighting will remain the same between each theme

 ## Contributing

 Feel free to open a PR for stuff you find, or simply report it via the github issues so I can also take a look at it.